GSA/open.usa.gov/pages/nap/nap-4.md

 * *Ensure we can quantify, verify, monitor, and report progress*
 * *Provide timelines when possible as work should be completed by August 2020*

-You can find all submitted commitments, goals, and [on GitHub](https://github.com/GSA/participate-nap4/issues).
+You can find all submitted commitments, goals, and feedback [on GitHub](https://github.com/GSA/participate-nap4/issues).

 [Browse Suggested Commitments](https://github.com/GSA/participate-nap4/issues){:.usa-button}